Yandex Cloud

 • Connection settings: Custom installation.

-• CA certificate: Upload the certificate file if a connection to the source cluster requires encryption.
+• CA certificate: If connecting to the source cluster requires encryption, upload the certificate file.

-• Host list: Specify the FQDN of the source cluster hosts.
+• Host list: Specify the FQDNs of the source cluster’s hosts.

 • Port: Specify the port for connecting to the hosts.